besmelh/international-schools-scraper/README.md

 - Remove entries from schools that don't have high school students (those from ages < 18)
 - Clean the text that represents the fees

+To run the program:
+1. Run main.py
+2. The data results will be exported in NESA.csv & ISD.csv

-Made as a submission for Millie Group's Assesment
+Made as a submission for Millie Group's Assessment